Hisyeo/gjcidlu/README.md

 Request](https://github.blog/developer-skills/github/beginners-guide-to-github-creating-a-pull-request/)
 to this project's code repository.

+## Three Scripts

+You can view translation text in either the Latin, Abugida, or Syllabary scripts.
+Note that this doesn't work for translation entry, only Latin is supported for submitting new translations because the gramamr checker currently only works for the Latin script.

 ### Four Voting Categories

 Votes can be provided to indicate which is the best overall, most succinct, most